How to Alleviate Anxiety with the Word of God

 Upbeat & Slow Tempo Music Effects Ones Mindset

-According to scientific research, listening to piano sounds stimulates the brain and reduces stress levels.
+According to scientific research, listening to piano, ocean waves, and upbeat musical sounds stimulates the brain and reduces stress levels.
 To continue, listening to music that is upbeat can create a positive mindset.
 As for slow tempo music that comes from a harp and/or piano, it could cause ones brain to be stimulated into a relaxed state.
 Combine reading and meditating on God’s Word with listening to string and pipe instruments such as: harps, pianos, flutes, guitars, and saxophones to decrease anxiety.
 The Bible says, “Praise Him with tambourine and dance; praise Him with strings and pipe!”
 (Psalm 150:4)

 17 Bible scriptures that will help alleviate anxiety: